Our Premier Primate Trip to Uganda & Rwanda for Gorillas, Chimpanzees & Golden Monkeys!

 After breakfast, we drive to park headquarters for a briefing from our guides.
 This area is where Dian Fossey made her groundbreaking studies on mountain gorillas before she was killed in 1985, and her grave is nearby.
 Several habituated gorilla families live in the park, and we learn how important our ecotourism presence is to their survival before we trek in search of them.
 We set out early each morning along paths into the forest, eventually leaving trails behind as our trackers follow signs that lead them to the gorillas' current location.
 The altitude is above 8,200 feet, so while our pace is unhurried, the hike is tiring, lasting from 30 minutes to several hours.
 But what a reward: our destination is a specific group of habituated gorillas which have become used to visitors and behave normally, nonchalant about human presence.
 With a full hour to sit with a gorilla troop, we are able to capture extraordinary photographs.

 Day 12: Golden Monkey Trek / Kigali

-and hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
-On a much less strenuous hike, we look for these agile entertainers who swoop through the forest canopy and delight us with their antics.
+hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
+On a much less strenuous hike, we look for these agile entertainers that swing through the forest canopy and delight us with their antics.
 Our Expedition Leader is on hand to offer tips for capturing shots of the active primates in this low-light environment.
 This afternoon, we depart for Rwanda’s capital, Kigali.

 Day 13: Kigali / Depart

-This morning we visit the Kigali Memorial Center, a deeply moving tribute to the 800,000 people killed in the Rwandan genocide of 1994.
-Following a farewell lunch, our gorilla safari comes to a close as we transfer to the airport for flights home.
+This morning we visit the Kigali Memorial Center, a deeply moving tribute to the 800,000 people killed in Rwanda's 1994 genocide.
+Following a farewell lunch, our gorilla safari comes to a close as we transfer to the airport for departing flights.